bryansank/arturos-pricewithusd/README.md

 ```

-Before of build, go to: public/src/js and deploy files.
+Before of build and gulp, go to: build\static\js and deploy files in Sharepoint.
 -2.chunk.js
 -2.chunk.js.map
 -main.chunk.js
 -main.chunk.js.map
 -wp-content.txt

-And change extension in the bottom code file for the new name.
+And change extension in the bottom code file for the new name in the file wp-content.

 ## Authors ✒️